pulimeng/eToxPred/README.md

     - `k` is the number of Gibbs steps in CD/PCD.
 Default is 1.
     - `training_epochs` is the maxical number of iterations ot run the optimizer.
 Default is 1000
     - `batch_size` is the the size of a minibatch.
 Default is 50.
-  - The best trained model will be saved as best_trained_model.pkl, which can be used for prediction later.
+  - The best trained model will be saved as `best_sa_model.pkl`, which can be used for prediction later.
 Note that the model trained with GPU can only be used with GPU prediction.
 3. Train the ET for toxicity prediction.
-  - Select the best parameters automatically.
+Select the best parameters automatically.
 Run `xtrees_param_tune.py` in the toxicity folder by `python xtrees_param_tube.py -i your_training_set.pkl`.
   - The input arguement is the path to your training datset.
   - The parameters to be tuned are:
     - `min_samples_leaf`: The minimum number of samples required to be at a leaf node.
     - `max_features`: The number of features to consider when looking for the best split.
     - `min_samples_split`: The minimum number of samples required to split an internal node.
-    - The best set of parameters will be printed.
+  - The best set of parameters will be printed and the model will be saved as `best_tox_model.pkl`.
 Note that this step might take a long time.
 Progress will be printed in between.
-  - Use the tuned parameters to train the model.
-Change the parameters accordingly in the `xtrees.py` in the toxicity folder at line .
-Then run `python xtrees.py -i your_training_set.pkl`.
-The trained model will be saved as a .pkl file that can be load using joblib in `scikit-learn`.

 # Datasets: